itsmama22-ctrl/Toolixy/README.md

-# MultiTool SaaS - Email Extractor & Color Palette Generator
+# Toolisy - Multi-Tool Platform

-A modern, multi-tool SaaS website built with React, Next.js, and Netlify.
-Features professional email extraction and color palette generation tools with a comprehensive blog system and automated publishing.
+A clean, modern multi-tool website built with Next.js 14, TypeScript, and Tailwind CSS.
+Features email extraction and color palette generation tools with a comprehensive blog system.

 ## 🚀 Features